 - The police in the child's home authority must be contacted with details of the prisoner and the child including a photograph;

-- The prison establishment's probation officer should be provided with the details of the prisoner's application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home National Probation Service provider must be contacted and asked for information and comments.
+- The prison establishment's probation officer should be provided with the details of the prisoner's application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home probation area must be contacted and asked for information and comments.
 In addition if the prisoner is a young offender and is supervised, Children's Social Care Services in the child's home authority must be contacted;

 - Where appropriate the NSPCC may be contacted for additional information as some prison establishments have developed a partnership with the NSPCC who will search their database for information relating to the risk of harm to a child;

 - Children's Services for the area in which the child lives, asking them to carry out an assessment of the best interests of the child and provide a written report in line with the assessment framework in Working Together to Safeguard Children.
 The photograph of the child should be attached to the referral form for the social worker to verify the identity of the child and return to the prison.
 Prison staff should complete the referral with information about the prisoner's risk and the specifics of the prison environment that will assist the social worker to complete their best interests assessment.
 The primary carer response form should be sent with the referral.
 As part of the assessment process, Children's Services should undertake a home visit, during which the views of the child and the primary carer should be ascertained.
 If a child is able to make an informed choice, their views must be considered.
 The written report should:

 - Confirm that the photograph supplied by the primary carer is of the child;

 - Contain recommendations on what level of contact, if any, Children's Services consider to be appropriate for the child to have with the prisoner; and

 - Identify an appropriate adult(s) who will accompany the child when visiting the prisoner.